 A typical trench collapse involves three to five cubic yards of soil, or about 6,000 to 20,000 pounds!
 Hazardous effects include compression and asphyxiation.
 Typical extraction can take one to seven hours depending on the conditions of the cave in.
 Individuals should not place themselves at risk in order to save the life of another.
-Such situations too often lead to the death of the would be rescuer as well as the person originally in danger.
+Such situations too often lead to the death of the would-be rescuer as well as the person originally in danger.
 It is the intent of this program to minimize the associated risks with excavation work and focus on accident prevention.

 Lynchburg Fire Department or Campbell County Fire Department is the designated response agency for cave in emergencies depending on the location of the work site.
 Other emergency agencies may be the responders for off campus facilities.
-Be sure you know who the emergency response agency is for the area you are working prior to beginning work.
-The first and most important action that can be taken in the event of a cave in is to activate the emergency response system by calling 911.
+Be sure you know who the emergency response agency is for the area in which you are working prior to beginning work.
+The first and most important action that can be taken in the event of a cave in is to activate the emergency response system by contacting 911 or Liberty University Police Department (LUPD) at 434-592-3911 immediately!

 Personnel at Liberty University are not trained, nor expected, to perform trench rescue.
-However, there are several actions that can be taken to support the rescue team(s) and further protect on site personnel.
+However, several actions can be taken to support the rescue team and further protect on site personnel.

-- If victim is not visible, try to identify the area where the victim most likely is located as closely as possible. - Hand digging, if it is safe to approach the site, can begin immediately.
+- If victim is not visible, try to identify the area where the victim most likely is located as closely as possible. - Hand digging, if it is safe to approach the site, begin immediately.